 In 2008, an extraordinary archaeological find was made off the coast of Estonia.
 At Salme, a small village on the coast of the island of Saaremaa (called “Sȳsla” in Old Norse, though “Norse” refers to Norwegians, it is also the name of the language spoken by all Scandinavian Vikings).
 The remains of a wooden ship were discovered.

 Analysis proved the ships and their contents were from Sweden.
 Much of what the ships contained were bodies.
 Forty-two of them to be exact, along with very expensive grave goods and weapons to accompany these defeated warriors to Valhalla.
 The ships and their crews were dated to 700-750AD, just before the Viking Age was to truly begin.
-From this, we know the Swedes at least were raiding to the east before the Vikings began raiding England forty-some years later.
+From this, we know the Swedes at least were raiding to the east before the Vikings began raiding England.

 All Vikings were pre-literate, virtually until the end of the Viking era circa 1066.
-They did not have information about the territories they were entering in the east, at least not very detailed information, so they, like their cousins in England and France, likely asked a lot of questions, such as: Where does this river lead?
-Who lives near it?
-What are they like?
-Are they strong?
-Rich?…and at some point, the Swedes determined there were better places to trade, conquer and become rich than the lands along the Baltic, which they had been raiding before “Vikings were Vikings”.
+They did not have information about the territories they were entering in the east.
+At least not very detailed information.
+Therefore they, like their cousins in England and France, likely asked a lot of questions.
+And at some point, the Swedes determined there were better places to trade, conquer and become rich than the lands along the Baltic, which they had been raiding before “Vikings were Vikings”.
 As they moved east, they saw and heard much more about the lands that would soon become “The Lands of the Rus”.

 The first Viking city in Russia